smkent/monoscad/sovol-sv06-plus/extruder-runout-mount/README.md

 Model variants are included for two different wiring connection types:

-* Rear-facing filament runout sensor, to use the stock runout sensor wiring (easiest installation)
+* Rear-facing filament runout sensor, to use the stock runout sensor wiring (easiest installation, but may interfere with auto Z-align function)
-* Side-facing filament runout sensor, to use the extruder filament runout sensor wiring port on the right side (cleaner installation, requires extra hardware and minor soldering)
+* Side-facing filament runout sensor, to use the extruder filament runout sensor wiring port on the right side (recommended - cleaner installation, requires extra hardware and minor soldering)

 ## Acknowledgements